joltwallet/esp_hdiffz/README.md

 resources are feasible.

 # Why use it?

 A firmware update for the ESP32 is typically a few megabytes.
 However, the new firmware typically is very similar to the old firmware, so its wasteful to send the complete firmware over.
 The difference between the 2 firmwares might be on the order of 10's or 100's of kilobytes.
 This diff data is also compressed to reduce the size even further.
 The result is a firmware update that might be more than 20x faster than naively sending over the complete binary.

+Including this component will typically add about 8988 bytes to your firmware's binary.

+TODO: report above number when in release mode.

 # Installation